armkeh/resume/master.md

 # Objectives

-Developing beautiful software projects, emphasising
+Employment in software development.
+In particular, I aim to develop software which exhibits

   - *beauty of purpose*,
-  - *correctness*,
+  - *correctness*, and
   - *generous documentation*.

 Learning new languages and design patterns.